|We Start Running the Boston Marathon in 2017-04-17 11:15:00 GMT-04:00!|

 Want company running but don't necessarily wanna run a marathon?
 Join our listserv to meet other members of the Harvard community who enjoy group running!
 Lots of students and staff use our listserv to announce informal runs that span a wide range of distances and paces.
 Sometimes these runs are prearranged, and other times they occur on short notice.
 So whether you're a 12-minute miler or a 6-minute miler, you're welcome to join our listserv.
 At the very least, it's a great way to explore new running routes with others!

 OVERVIEW FOR POTENTIAL OFFICIAL PARTICIPANTS

-If you'd like to participate officially as a Harvard College Marathon Challenge (HCMC) runner/fundraiser — which means you'll receive a numbered Boston Marathon bib — then please read the rest of this page and check back in early September to apply online.
+If you'd like to participate officially as a Harvard College Marathon Challenge (HCMC) runner/fundraiser — which means you'll receive a numbered Boston Marathon bib — then please read the rest of this page and complete the online interest form at the bottom.
 Do keep in mind that actively participating in runs posted to our listserv and actively posting to our listserv will increase your chances of getting a slot!

 If I really want to participate in HCMC, how can I greatly increase my chances of getting a slot?